There’s no hiding from the fact that we’re living in an increasingly wasteful world.

 - Make your own cleaning products using ingredients you probably already have in the kitchen such as white vinegar and bicarbonate of soda.

 - There are many plant based and zero waste washing up utensils available now.
 Most are made from coconut husk or bamboo that can be composted when it’s no longer of use.
 You can get everything from a scourer to a bottle brush.

 - Refilling stations are also opening in bulk buy and zero waste shops across the country.
 Ecover offer washing up liquid, laundry detergent and all purpose cleaner refills.

 The bathroom is often overlooked on our mission to achieve a zero waste home.
 But there are plenty of zero waste bathroom swaps you can make:

-- Swap your dental floss for a plastic free version made from corn starch.
+Swap your dental floss for a plastic free version made from silk or corn starch.

 Zero Waste Swaps Deep in the Depths of the Storage Cupboards